barefootcoder/perrin-bday-campaign/character-creation.md

 ### Background

-I've outlined a few [Protean-specific backgrounds], but you are not constrained to one of those.
+I've outlined a few [Protean-specific backgrounds][BG], but you are not constrained to one of those.
 Pick anything you like, or, if you're feeling particularly industrious, make your own.

 ### Class